What is Platinum 850? Is it Real and What is its Worth?

 No, 850 platinum isn’t magnetic, but paramagnetic.

-85% of pure platinum within the alloy is enough pure platinum to make an entire object paramagnetic.
+85% pure platinum within the alloy is enough to make an entire object paramagnetic.
 This is especially true when platinum is alloyed with some other paramagnetic metals or diamagnetic metals (gold, silver, palladium, rhodium, iridium…).

-850 platinum can become magnetic when 85% of pure platinum is alloyed with 15% of ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.
+850 platinum becomes magnetic when 85% of pure platinum is alloyed with 15% of ferromagnetic materials and metals like iron, cobalt, nickel and some stainless steel forms.

 In that case 15% of ferromagnetic metals within the alloy is enough to elicit a strong magnetic reaction, especially if you point a powerful magnet at your PT850 jewelry piece.